-Spaniards tend to be "conservative" in their buying habits.
-Large government and private sector buyers generally are more comfortable dealing with other large, established organizations or with firms recognized as leaders within their sectors — so known brands do well.
+Spaniards tend to be “conservative” in their buying habits.
+Large government and private sector buyers generally are more comfortable dealing with other large, established organizations or with firms recognized as leaders within their sectors’, so known brands do well.

-Tips are not obligatory in Spain.
+Tipping is not obligatory in Spain.
 A service charge is not included in restaurant bills; however, waiters in Spain (unlike in the United States) are paid at least the minimum official wage and do not rely to the same extent on tips for their income.
 Tips are customarily left for good service (normally up to five percent of the bill).
 Taxi drivers may be tipped by rounding up the payment to include up to five percent of the fare.

 While Spanish women tend to dress down in the summer, men still wear suits and ties, particularly in the cities.
 Air conditioning is common in all major hotels and business establishments.

 Business travelers to Spain seeking appointments with U.S. Commercial Service officials at the Embassy in Madrid should contact the Commercial Section in advance.
 The Commercial Section can be reached by telephone at (+34) 91-3081545, and by e-mail at mailto:email@example.com.